ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 * 1) **Test1 REF - OPeNDAP Xarray use cases**: a reference notebook for the download of a full data bulk, and ingesting it in a data structure in memory: this structure can be further filtered to extract data chunks, using Python functions, that are plotted for data visualisation;
 * 2) **Test1 DAP - OPeNDAP Xarray use cases**: a Data Access Protocol (DAP) notebook for experimenting OPeNDAP query filters, for the download of directly optimized data chunks: these data chunks are then plotted for data visualisation.

-Both the REF and DAP Notebooks follow the same structure:
+Both the REF and DAP Notebooks follow the same approach:
-* Exploratory Data Analysis
-*
+* Set-up
+* Load and Plot of CTD Positions only (from DDS information)
+* Load and Plot all needed CTD Data (from Variables and Attributes)

-In each notebook, two case studies are shown to visualise data:
+In each notebook, two case studies are described to visualise different data ranges:
-* extraction of data between the first 20 element of DEPTH (0-20)
+* extraction of data between the first elements of DEPTH, eg 0-20;
-* extraction of data between the last elements of DEPTH, from the 50th element onwards (50-last)
+* extraction of data between the last elements of DEPTH, eg 50-last.

+Application developers are supported to compare the 2 ways to querying data (Bulk and Optimized) in order to learn how to exploit efficiently (and without mistake) all the OPeNDAP server-side capabilities for data filtering and rerieval.

-# 1) Test1 REF - Comparison
+# 1) **Test1 REF - OPeNDAP Xarray use cases**

 This Notebook provides an overview, as well as practical examples, to access and analyse a subset of NetCDF data from available campaigns collected in the year 2003.
 This subset of data has been prepared and uploaded on the Hyrax server (https://opendap.terradue.com/hyrax/data/subset_2003/), where it can be accessed directly.